BrandNewCongress/welcome/README.md

 * newbie-friendly: Issues that are easy for new people to start working on
 * priority-high: High priority issues
 * status-approved: Issues that have been approved and should be worked on!
 Anything else is a new issue that has yet to be triaged.

-We want everyone to be able to contribute to the technology at Brand New Congress and that's why we are organizing everything on Github.
-By keeping discussion on Github issues, we keep all discussion contextualized and saved forever so that we minimize the chance of a project dying if the project's maintainer can't keep working on it.
-Our goal is to create projects that will last for the next few years and be run by volunteers who may need to hand off project ownership to others from time to time.

 ## How to contribute